johnjyin/Sencha-Where-I-Am-App/README.md

 Step:
 <ol>
-<li> Use Sencha Architect -> Sencha Touch to quick build app
+<li> Use Sencha Architect -> Sencha Touch to quickly build app: WhereIAm
-<li> Use Sencha CMD to create one blank app and transplant Touch app to blank app
+<li> Use Sencha CMD to create one blank app and transplant WhereIAm app to the blank app
-<li> Use Sencha CMD to build and deploy production app (Sencha Architect build process is too complex)
+<li> Use Sencha CMD to build out its production app (Sencha Architect building process is too complex)
 </ol>

 The left issues:
-- The production app is too big (1.07 MB) and need to be optimization
+- The production app's size is too big (1.07 MB) and need further optimization
-- The building process of Sencha Architect is too complex and the production app can not run normally
+- The building process of Sencha Architect is too complex and the result can not run normally